 The last hurdle is the staircase, essentially a 1-hour walk from the bottom of the valley to the entrance of the ruins at the top of the hill.
 We made it up on willpower alone – our legs were hurting from the 4 days of hiking that preceded this hike.
 But wow!
 To see Machu Picchu – the city in the clouds – is one of the most rewarding things you can experience.

 The day that we visited was cloudy and sprinkled with rain, which left the ruins covered in clouds at times.
 It made the place feel mystical.
 We spent a few hours walking around what remains of the city; which is very well-preserved considering it was left to the elements for hundreds of years.

-Here are some of our favourite pictures from our Machu Picchu adventure.
+It is something that everyone should experience with their own eyes.
+To help inspire you, here are some of our favourite pictures from our Machu Picchu adventure.

-City in the clouds.
-2017.
+Machu Picchu: Lost City in the Clouds